yyl/ComputerArchitectureNotes/Pipeline.md

 Have a history record of the decision on each branch, predict the current one based on history.

 - deeper piplines increase branch penlty
-- a branch predction buffer
+- a branch prediction buffer
+    - a small memory
+    - indexed by lower portion of the address of the branch instruction
+    - have 1 or more bits indicating branch taking history
 - 1-bit prediction scheme
     - store whether branch is taken last time
     - we assume it is the same as the last one